 Disclaimer: This anxiety self-test is not a medical diagnosis.
 It’s a screening tool designed to support insight and awareness.
 For a full evaluation, please consult a qualified healthcare provider or mental health professional.

-The test includes seven questions, each asking how often you’ve experienced a symptom—such as excessive worry, trouble relaxing, or feeling afraid—as part of your daily life over the past two weeks.
+The questionnaire includes seven questions, each asking how often you’ve experienced a symptom—such as excessive worry, trouble relaxing, or feeling afraid—as part of your daily life over the past two weeks.
 You rate each item on a scale from “not at all” to “nearly every day.”

 Self-assessments offer an accessible way to pause and reflect on how anxiety may be affecting your wellness.
 Many people live with persistent symptoms of anxiety without realizing their impact, especially when those symptoms become part of everyday functioning.